EvanMarie/remix-vite-tailwind/README.md

 Welcome to the ultimate starting point for your web development projects: a comprehensive template designed to integrate **Remix**, **Vite**, and **Tailwind CSS** with a focus on flat routes, an advanced Tailwind configuration, and powerful animation libraries like **Framer Motion** and **React Spring**.
 This template is perfect for seamless design flexibility, efficient development, and stunning animations.

+This template includes various features that allow developers to quickly customize the project, offering pre-configured design presets, UI components, and dynamic animation libraries to enhance both functionality and aesthetic appeal.
+The extensive integration of gradient and background combinations, typography scaling, and animation demos ensures your web applications remain modern, interactive, and visually engaging.

 <h2 align="center" >
   <a href="https://remix-template.darkviolet.ai" style="color: violet;">🔗 Visit the deployed version</a>
 </h2>